Words With Friends Rules: A Quick Start Guide

 9 + 10 = 19 points

-If that “S” tile happens to be on a DW space, both CARDS and SUNNY earn the double word bonus.
+If the “S” tile happens to be on a DW space, both CARDS and SUNNY earn the double word bonus.

 CARDS (9 x 2) = 18 points

 SUNNY (10 x 2) = 20 points

 A game can end one of two ways: